-Virtual colonoscopy is a medical imaging procedure that uses a CT exam to create high-resolution images of the colon.
-It is used in detecting polyps and cancer in the colon.
+Virtual colonoscopy uses a CT exam to create high-resolution images of the colon.
+It is used to detect polyps and cancer in the colon.

 Let us know about any of the following:

-You will be positioned on a cushioned table.
-A small, flexible rubber tube will be placed in your rectum and removed when the exam in completed.
-This tube allows for carbon dioxide to inflate the colon.
-The purpose of the carbon dioxide is to distend the colon to eliminate folds and wrinkles that may obscure the physician’s view.
+You will be asked to lie on a cushioned, moveable table, and positioned comfortably with pillows to maintain the proper position for the exam.
+A small, flexible rubber tube will be placed in your rectum to allow carbon dioxide to inflate the colon.
+The purpose of the carbon dioxide is to distend the colon to eliminate folds and wrinkles that may obscure the radiologist's view.

-Your images will be interpreted by one of our board-certified radiologists.
-The findings will be sent to your healthcare provider who will then contact you to discuss the results.
+Your images will be interpreted by a board-certified radiologist (doctor) specializing in abdominal imaging.
+The findings will be sent to your healthcare provider.
+Your healthcare provider will contact you to discuss the results.

-This video clip shows a rendering of the colon from a virtual colonoscopy exam.
+This shows a rendering of the colon from a virtual colonoscopy exam.
 Polyps as small as 3-4mm (less than 1/8 of an inch) can be identified with virtual colonoscopy.

 For more information: